Few people I have met on my travels know about all the things to do in Estonia. Most people don’t even know about this Baltic state.

 From beautiful stone towers, buildings, and city walls, you can’t help but admire the buildings in this small seaside town.
 The town has a well-preserved building dating back almost 800 years.
-This makes it one best place to enjoy the architecture of Haapsalu.
+This makes it one best places to enjoy the architecture of Haapsalu.

-They built This cathedral in the 1300s and is a site that shouldn’t be missed in Estonia.
+They built this cathedral in the 1300s and is a site that shouldn’t be missed in Estonia.
 Another example is Olaf’s Church.
 At the top of this tower, you can see a stunning 360-degree view of Tallinn.
 This church is over 400 years old and was once the tallest building in the world.

 Pretty cool, right?

 Music festival lovers will want to pay a visit to the impressive Song Music Festival.
-It’s so unique I doubt it there is anything else like it across Europe.
+It’s so unique I doubt there is anything else like it across Europe.
 The festival features various choirs and a member from all over.
-These choirs perform on their own and in large groups to over 80,000 people in attendance.
+These choirs perform on their own and in large groups with over 80,000 people in attendance.

 Another area of Tallinn you cannot miss is the famed wooden districts like Kalamaja.
-It is easy to fall in love wandering past these colorful wooden houses or lose yourself in vibrant bohemian cafes, theaters, and restaurants.
+It is easy to fall in love wandering past these colorful wooden houses.
+Or lose yourself in vibrant bohemian cafes, theaters, and restaurants.

 If you are like me, the stone-cobbled streets, medieval town centers, and old churches will have you swooning.